kevgleeson78/Theory-of-algorithms-project/README.md

 uint32_t W[64];
 ```
 #### Working Variables (Section 6.2)
-There are eight working variables needed to update the hash values with each itteration of the below loop.
+There are eight working variables needed to update the hash values with each iteration of the below loop.
 ```C
 uint32_t a, b, c, d, e, f, g, h;
 ```
 #### Temporary Variables (Section 6.2)
-Two temporary variables are lso used in the update of the has values within the below loop(Section 6.2)
+Two temporary variables are also used in the update of the has values within the below loop(Section 6.2)
 ```C
   uint32_t T1,T2;
 ```
 #### Hex Values from (Section 5.3.3)
-The following 32-bit words are the inital hash values for the sha256 algorithm.
+The following 32-bit words are the initial hash values for the sha256 algorithm.
 These values are the first 32-bits of the fractional parts of the square roots of
 the first eight prime numbers.
-Each value is assigned to the corresponding eight working variables a, b, c, ... , h as initial values in the first itteration of the algorithm.
+Each value is assigned to the corresponding eight working variables a, b, c, ... , h as initial values in the first iteration of the algorithm.
 ```C
 uint32_t H[8] = {
     0x6a09e667,